dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 :::image type="content" source="media/navigation/debugger.png" alt-text="Screenshot of debugger.":::

-In this example, the `CurrentItem` property, of type `FlyoutItem`, displays the title and route of the `FlyoutItem` object.
+In this example, the `CurrentItem` property, of type <xref:Microsoft.Maui.Controls.FlyoutItem>, displays the title and route of the <xref:Microsoft.Maui.Controls.FlyoutItem> object.
 Similarly, the `CurrentState` property, of type `ShellNavigationState`, displays the URI of the displayed route within the Shell app.

 ### Navigation stack

-The `Tab` class defines a `Stack` property, of type `IReadOnlyList<Page>`, which represents the current navigation stack within the `Tab`.
+The <xref:Microsoft.Maui.Controls.Tab> class defines a `Stack` property, of type `IReadOnlyList<Page>`, which represents the current navigation stack within the <xref:Microsoft.Maui.Controls.Tab>.
 The class also provides the following overridable navigation methods:

 - `GetNavigationStack`, returns `IReadOnlyList<Page>`, the current navigation stack.
 - `OnInsertPageBefore`, that's called when `INavigation.InsertPageBefore` is called.